 Kadaj complains that the “guest of honour” is missing for the Reunion, and explains that he and his brothers need Jenova’s original cells to be complete again.
 When Rufus asks what Kadaj means, Kadaj oddly kneels, initially making me suspect that he’s talking about Rufus!
 But a moment later, he raises his head in such a way that Rufus sees that he resembles Sephiroth, which is apparently enough of an explanation to help Rufus catch his meaning.
 By the way, while the name never appears in the film, Kadaj, Yazoo and Loz are referred to behind-the-scenes as “the Remnants of Sephiroth.”
 It probably won’t surprise anyone if I spoil that his “guest of honour” is supposed to be Cloud.

-Back at Zack’s grave, Cloud sets the Buster Sword back in place and remembers Zack in life, and mutters about how being a living legacy isn’t as easy as it might have seen.
+Back at Zack’s grave, Cloud sets the Buster Sword back in place and thinks back on Zack for a while.
+Cloud mutters about how being a living legacy isn’t as easy as it might have seen.
 Just then, he has an attack of pain from his Geostigma, which the film loosely implies was caused by Kadaj channelling Sephiroth at Healin.

 Cutting back to the church with Tifa and Marlene, Loz kicks in the door and starts shouting about Mother.
 Long story short, he and Tifa get into a fight to a piano remix of the game’s original battle theme, Loz using some electric weapons attached to his arm to deal extra damage.
 It’s here where one of the most frequent critiques of this film first become obvious: this fight is happening for virtually no reason and it adds little to the plot.
 As we go on, the film will continue to string together action scenes, and while I wouldn’t go so far as to say the plot is simply an excuse for the action as some have done (goodness knows Tetsuya Nomura takes his plots seriously), the action still very much eclipses what little plot that does exist.